Zigazou/deadlink/README.md

     FROM   link, parent
     WHERE  httpcode = 404
     AND    childurl = url;

+The `code` is prepopulated with HTTP codes and their descriptions ready to be used in your queries.

 The `deadlinkstat.bash` script contains more examples of how to query the database.